Skip to main content

 bash

-For local development, use a .env file with the dotenv package:
+For local development, put your vars in a .env file at the project root and load it with the dotenv package.

 bash